exercism/go/concepts/strings/about.md

 fmt.Println(strings.ToUpper("MaKemeUpPercaSe"))
 // Output: "MAKEMEUPPERCASE"

-// Returns a new string consisting of count copies of the string s by (strings.Repeat(s string, n int)) fmt.Println(strings.Repeat("Go", 3)) // Output: "GoGoGo"
+// strings.Repeat returns a string with a substring given as argument repeated many times fmt.Println(strings.Repeat("Go", 3)) // Output: "GoGoGo"

 // Returns a copy of the string s with all non-overlapping instances of old replaced by new by (strings.ReplaceAll(s, old, new string))